jahands/autofix-demo/docs/autofix-cli.spec.md

 #### Process

-1. Execute build script using detected package manager (e.g., `pnpm run build`, `yarn build`, `npm run build`)
+1. **Execute build command** using the `--pages-build-command` flag value:
+   - If command is a package manager script (e.g., `npm run build`), execute as-is
-2. Capture stdout/stderr
+   - If command is a direct command (e.g., `astro build`), execute using detected package manager's run command
+2. **Capture stdout/stderr** from the build process
-3. Check exit code
+3. **Check exit code** to determine if build succeeded
-4. Include results in output summary
+4. **Include results in output summary** for LLM analysis

 #### Failure Handling

-- Build failures are non-fatal (exit code 4)
+- Build failures are non-fatal (still exit code 0 for success)
 - Include build output in summary for LLM analysis
 - Continue with other validation steps